ChaitanyaPandit1998/BlogSpace/README.md

 # BlogSpace

-### This is simple blog application made using Java Servlets
+### This is a simple blog application made using Java Servlets